ch728/cucurbit-usda/manuscript.md

 The *Cucurbitaceae* (Cucurbit) family is home to a number of vining species mostly cultivated for their fruits.
-This diverse and economically important family includes cucumber (*Cucumis sativa*), melon (*Cucumis melo*), watermelon (*Citrullus lanatus*), and squash (*Cucurbita ssp.*) [@doi:10.1007/978-0-387-30443-4_10].
-Like other cucurbits, squash exhibit diversity in growth habit, fruit morphology, metabolite content, disease resistance, and have a nuanced domestication story {@doi:10.21273/HORTSCI.40.6.1620; doi:10.1111/nph.16015}.
-The genomes of *Cucurbita ssp.* are small (roughly 500 Mb), but result from complex interactions between ancient genomes brought together through an allopolyploidization event [doi:10.1016/j.molp.2017.09.003].
+This diverse and economically important family includes cucumber (*Cucumis sativa*), melon (*Cucumis melo*), watermelon (*Citrullus lanatus*), and squash (*Cucurbita ssp.*)
+[@doi:10.1007/978-0-387-30443-4_10].
+Like other cucurbits, squash exhibit diversity in growth habit, fruit morphology, metabolite content, disease resistance, and have a nuanced domestication story [@doi:10.21273/HORTSCI.40.6.1620; @doi:10/gsg7].
+The genomes of *Cucurbita ssp.* are small (roughly 500 Mb), but result from complex interactions between ancient genomes brought together through an allopolyploidization event [@doi:10.1016/j.molp.2017.09.003].
 These factors make squash an excellent model for understanding the biology of genomes, fruit development, and domestication.
 Within *Cucurbita*, five species are recognized as domesticated.
-Three of these are broadly cultivated: *Cucurbita maxima*, *Cucurbita moschata*, and *Cucurbita pepo* [@doi:10.1007/978-0-387-30443-4_10].
+Three of these are broadlycultivated: *Cucurbita maxima*, *Cucurbita moschata*, and *Cucurbita pepo* [@doi:10.1007/978-0-387-30443-4_10].
 Few genomic resources have been available for working with these species; although, draft genomes and annotations, along with  web-based tools and other genomics data are emerging \cite{zheng_cucurbit_2019}.
-Already, these resources have been used to elucidate the genetics of fruit quality, growth habit, disease resistance, and to increase the efficiency of cucurbit improvement \cite{montero-pau_snp-based_2017, zhong_high-density_2017, kazminska_genetic_2018, wu_genomic_2019,xanthopoulou_whole-genome_2019}; however, there has yet to be a comprehensive survey of the genetic diversity in large diverse *Cucurbita* germplasm panels, such as those maintained by the USDA within the Germplasm Resources Information Network (GRIN) system.
+Already, these resources have been used to elucidate the genetics of fruit quality, growth habit, disease resistance, and to increase the efficiency of cucurbi t improvement \cite{montero-pau_snp-based_2017, zhong_high-density_2017, kazminska_genetic_2018, wu_genomic_2019,xanthopoulou_whole-genome_2019}; however, there has yet to be a comprehensive survey of the genetic diversity in large diverse *Cucurbita* germplasm panels, such as those maintained by the USDA within the Germplasm Resources Information Network (GRIN) system.